The words you choose to use in your LinkedIn Profile, as well as in your resumes and job applications, are very important.

 Your LinkedIn Professional Headline is the most important place to include the top keywords for your job search.
 That field can be as long as 120 characters which allows you to include important keywords in addition to your job title.

-Don't waste this opportunity by describing yourself as a "Project Management Professional."
+Don't waste this opportunity by describing yourself as simply and only a "Project Management Professional."
+That term never appears in a job description, so few recruiters will search for it.

 IT Project Manager, specializing in ecommerce and web app development, Project Management Professional (PMP) certified -- if accurate for you!